appwrite/appwrite/docs/tutorials/add-route.md

 ### 1. Alias
-Setting an alias allows the route to be also accessible from the alias URL. second parameter is used to push default values to the route.
+Setting an alias allows the route to be also accessible from the alias URL.
+The first parameter specifies the alias URL, the second parameter specifies default values for route parameters.
 ```php
 App::post('/v1/storage/buckets/:bucketId/files')
     ->alias('/v1/storage/files', ['bucketId' => 'default'])